kirbyt/site-www-thecave-com/_posts/2014-04-24-wtf-ruby-gems.markdown

 ---
 layout: post
 title: 'WTF Ruby Gems'
-categories:
-    - rant
+category: rant
-    - tech
+tags: [ios, gems, ruby, cocoapods]
 ---
 I'm working with a client to update one of their iOS apps.
 The Xcode project uses CocoaPods for dependency management.
 I'm not a fan of CocoaPods, but I grin and bear it when working with existing client projects.